abilandz/Advanced/regex.md

 #### Dot ```.``` <a name="dot"></a>
 The metacharacter dot ```.``` has a special meaning only in BRE and ERE.
 The reason why it doesn't have any special meaning as a wildcard in globbing originates from the fact that ```.``` as a literal character is already used to denote _hidden files_ (the files whose names begin with ```.``` , like in ".bashrc", and which are not listed by default with the __ls__ command), and to separate a filename from file extension that identifies the file format (e.g. ".txt" in "someFile.txt" to identify the plain ASCII text file).

-In regex the dot ```.``` will match any single character, except newline.
+In BRE and ERE the dot ```.``` will match any single character, except newline.
 The character must be present (zero occurrences do not count), and space also counts as a character.
 It can be thought of as a sort of "variable" in regex, in analogy with the case when a variable represents any value in an arithmetic expression.
 One can also say that dot ```.``` specifies a position that any character can fill.
 In globbing, the wildcard ```?``` has a similar meaning (see below).

-Few simple examples when dot ```.``` is used as regex:
+Few simple examples when dot ```.``` is used in BRE and ERE:

 ```bash
 $ grep a.e <<< ace